pandey-ankit/tomcat-verrazzano/setup-oke-ocishell/setup-oke-ocishell.md

 ## Introduction

-In this lab, you will create a 3-node Kubernetes cluster configured with all of the necessary network resources.
-The nodes will be deployed in different availability domains to ensure high availability.

-For more information about OKE and custom cluster deployment, see the [Oracle Container Engine](https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm) documentation.
+This lab walks you through the steps to create a managed Kubernetes environment on the Oracle Cloud Infrastructure.

-Estimated Time: 10 minutes
+Estimated time: 15 minutes

 ### About Product/Technology